 Applicants must provide no more than 10 individual pieces of supporting evidence, across at least two of three categories; media recognition, international awards, proof of appearances.
 If we receive more than 10 individual pieces of evidence, we can return the application and ask you to resubmit with only the required amount of evidence.

 Each document must be no more than two pages/sides of A4.

 Your evidence cannot include physical objects such as DVDs, CDs, books or publications and you should not send digital files, zip files or links to file sharing websites.

-If you wish to use the content of a webpage, such as a review, event listing, video or a radio show/podcast you appeared on, as evidence, you must provide a full printed copy or screenshot of the page and the full link (URL) for the page.
-If the language in the video, radio show or podcast is not in English it must include a full translated transcript to English from a certified translator.
+If you wish to use the content of a webpage, such as a review, event listing, video or a radio show that you appeared on as evidence, you must provide a full printed copy or screenshot of the page and the full link (URL) for the page.
+If any articles are on websites that are behind a paywall or require a subscription please make sure to include the full screenshot of the articles, as we will not be able to access the full articles on these types of websites.

-If any other pieces of evidence are in another language, they must include a full translation to English from a certified translator.
-The translation will not count towards the two sides of A4 limit.
+If any pieces of your evidence are in another language, in addition to the original source they must include full translations to English from a certified translator or translation company.
+The translation will not count towards the two sides of A4 limit for each document.